NBA mock draft: Where will Ayton, Doncic, Young and Bagley land?

 Height: 6-foot-7 | Weight: 235

-The Bulls have very little depth at the forward spots and will want to try and add as much shooting and multi-positional defense as possible.
+The Bulls have very little depth at the forward spots and will want to try to add as much shooting and multipositional defense as possible.
 With that in mind, drafting a versatile player such as Bates-Diop makes sense.

 Starting salary: $1,974,480